 The Comic Cowboys was founded in 1884 by Dave Levi, a Mobile store owner who had also been a stage actor and comedian.
 According to historian Julian "Judy" Rayford, Levi WAS the Comic Cowboys for many years.
 He'd pull up with his humorous, witty floats on Fat Tuesday and simply pick young men from the crowd to ride aboard.

-This year, of course, the Cowboys rolled on Mardi Gras Day, February 13, 2018.
+This year, of course, the Cowboys will roll on Mardi Gras Day, March 5.